How to watch Wednesday's Democratic debate - WCBI TV | Your News Leader

-Ten of the top Democratic presidential primary candidates take the stage on Wednesday in Georgia for the fifth Democratic debate of the 2020 campaign season.
+The next Democratic debate is scheduled for November 20.
+Ten of the top primary candidates for the Democratic nomination for president take the stage on Wednesday in Atlanta for the fifth Democratic debate of the 2020 campaign season.
 The debate is co-hosted by MSNBC and The Washington Post and is scheduled to begin at 9 p.m.
 ET.

 How to watch the next Democratic debate